-Advanced Health Care Directive, Advance Directive, and Living Will Forms etc. became household words in 2005 due to events surrounding the acrimonious dispute in Florida over Terri Schiavo.
+Advanced Health Care Directive (AHCD), Advance Directive, and Living Will Forms, etc. became household words in 2005 due to events surrounding the acrimonious dispute in Florida over Terri Schiavo.
 They are an important part of any estate plan.
-She was the woman who was in a persistent vegetative state and had not left a living will to guide her family through her end-of-life care.
+She was a woman who was in a persistent vegetative state and had not left a Living Will to guide her family through her end-of-life care.
 As medical care has made enormous advances, it is now possible to keep many people alive in a persistent vegetative state for very long periods.

 Individuals may wish to use an advance directive to place limits on the extraordinary possibilities of modern medical care, particularly if they have little chance of recovery or the burdens outweigh the possible benefits of continued treatment.
 At some point a person may wish for his or her health-care providers to switch over to palliative care, helping the patient live as comfortably as possible while going through the inevitable process of dying.

-Not having a living will often force loved ones to make hard and divisive health-care and end-of-life decisions.
-It can also interfere with their ability to make more routine health-care decisions on behalf of an incapacitated loved one.
-Despite these concerns, data indicate that a majority of Americans have not completed some form of living will or health-care proxy and that family members continue to have a difficult time predicting their loved ones’ wishes regarding life-sustaining care.
+Not having a Living Will often force loved ones to make hard and divisive healthcare and end-of-life decisions.
+It can also interfere with their ability to make more routine healthcare decisions on behalf of an incapacitated loved one.
+Despite these concerns, data indicate that a majority of Americans have not completed some form of a Living Will or healthcare proxy and that family members continue to have a difficult time predicting their loved one’s wishes regarding life-sustaining care.

-While planning for your health-care decisions during what may be the last days of your life seem macabre, such documents provide an important means of helping you, your family, and possibly others to plan for your medical treatment, particularly when you are chronically ill and can no longer speak for yourself.
-If you have any questions please don't hesitate in contacting us and speaking to our trusted Wyoming trust attorney.
+While planning for your health-care decisions during what may be the last days of your life seems macabre, such documents provide an important means of helping you, your family, and possibly others to plan for your medical treatment, particularly when you are chronically ill and can no longer speak for yourself.

-Such decisions must be made according to the terms of the principal’s known wishes, whether made orally, made in writing, or stated in the advance directive.
-This function is similar to a Durable Power of Attorney, but it specifically relates to the principal’s health-care decisions rather than financial decisions.
+Such decisions must be made according to the terms of the principal’s known wishes, whether made orally, in writing or stated in the advance directive.
+This function is similar to a Durable Power of Attorney, but it specifically relates to the principal’s healthcare decisions rather than financial decisions.
 In addition to the above tools, a principal can use an AHCD to name his or her primary physician and to nominate a guardian in the event that the principal becomes incapacitated.

-Individuals may fear the loss of control that occurs when a power of attorney for health-care becomes effective.
+Individuals may fear the loss of control that occurs when a power of attorney for health care becomes effective.
 This is understandable.
 The thought of not having control over one’s most basic personal decisions can be troubling.
-But individuals should recall that the power becomes effective only in situations in which the individual would be unable to act on his/her own behalf in the first place.
+However, individuals should recall that the power becomes effective only in situations in which the individual would be unable to act on his/her own behalf in the first place.

 When choosing an agent, the principal should consider many factors that will affect the nature and effectiveness of the relationship.
 Some factors to consider include: